Noribogaine: Pharmacodynamics

 Noribogaine has been determined to act as a biased agonist of the κ-opioid receptor (KOR).
 It activates the G protein (GDP-GTP exchange) signaling pathway with 75% the efficacy of dynorphin A (EC_{50} = 9 μM), but it is only 12% as efficacious at activating the β-arrestin pathway.
 With an IC_{50} value of 1 μM, it can be regarded as an antagonist of the latter pathway.

 The β-arrestin signaling pathway is hypothesized to be responsible for the anxiogenic, dysphoric, or anhedonic effects of KOR activation.
 Attenuation of the β-arrestin pathway by noribogaine may be the reason for the absence of these aversive effects, while retaining analgesic and antiaddictive properties.
 This biased KOR activity makes it stand out from the other iboga alkaloids like ibogaine and the derivative 18-methoxycoronaridine (18-MC).
 Some other examples of atypical or biased KOR agonists include RB-64, 6'-GNTI, herkinorin, and nalfurafine.

 Noribogaine is a potent serotonin reuptake inhibitor, but does not affect the reuptake of dopamine.
 Unlike ibogaine, noribogaine does not bind to the sigma σ_{2} receptor.
 Similarly to ibogaine, noribogaine acts as a weak NMDA receptor antagonist and binds to opioid receptors.
 It has greater affinity for each of the opioid receptors than does ibogaine.
 Noribogaine has been reported to be a low-efficacy serotonin releasing agent, although findings are conflicting and other studies have found that it is inactive as a serotonin releasing agent.
+As with ibogaine, noribogaine is inactive as an agonist of the serotonin 5-HT_{2A} receptor.

 Noribogaine is a hERG inhibitor and appears at least as potent as ibogaine.
 The inhibition of the hERG potassium channel delays the repolarization of cardiac action potentials, resulting in QT interval prolongation and, subsequently, in arrhythmias and sudden cardiac arrest.

 Ibogaine and the structurally related hallucinogen harmaline are tremorigenic, whereas noribogaine is not or is much less so.

 Noribogaine, but not ibogaine, produces potent psychoplastogenic effects in vitro in preclinical research.
 This can be blocked by the serotonin 5-HT_{2A} receptor antagonist ketanserin, by the mTOR inhibitor rapamycin, and by a TrkB antagonist.